I. My Birding Background & Services:

 a.
 With a master’s degree in Natural Resources and as a long-time Avian Biologist & Certified Wildlife Biologist Asc., I’ve led birding tours and taught adult birding classes in more than 20 states (details follow, below).

-I also conduct multi-day bird watching tours to northern and central California (including Yosemite National Park), with my volunteer birding tours offered annually since the Point Reyes Birding Festival began 13 years ago, in addition to periodic Marin Audubon Society birding outings
+I also conduct multi-day bird watching tours to northern and central California (including Yosemite National Park), with my volunteer birding tours offered annually for a) the Point Reyes Birding Festival since its beginning 16 years ago;

 II.
 BIRDING TOURS — 1) California Birding Tours; 2) Marin County Birding Tours; 3) Sonoma County Birding Tours; & 4) San Francisco Birding Tours: